cossio/Pastebin.jl/README.md

 ## Related

-Originally developed by Mark Molnar,
+Pastebin.jl was originally developed by Mark Molnar,
 <https://github.com/molnarmark/Pastebin.jl>

+See also [Pasteee.jl](https://github.com/cossio/Pasteee.jl), a Julia wrapper for the [Paste.ee](https://paste.ee/) API.
+Note that Pastebin has some limitations, such as 10 pastes / day for guests accounts (see <https://pastebin.com/faq#11a>).
+Paste.ee doesn't have such strict limitations.